NamCyan/mrc-vlsp2021/README.md

 ## Contributions

-1. This work introduces a more **appropriate way to apply attention mechanism variants** and utilize **layer aggregation** techniques to improve Retro-Reader and apply it to Vietnamese MRC.
+1. This work introduces a more **appropriate way to apply attention mechanism variants** and utilize **layer aggregation** techniques to improve Retro-Reader and apply it to the Vietnamese MRC problem.

 2. We present an **ensemble approach** to achieve outstanding results.

-3. Experiments show that our methods can yield substantial improvements to Retro-Reader and attain the **1st rank** in VLSP2021-MRC Shared Task.
+3. Experimental results show that our methods can yield substantial improvements to Retro-Reader and attain the **1st rank** in VLSP2021-MRC Shared Task.

 ## Methodology